 As of September 2015, ‘Love and War’ is available to download – or on CD – from Bandcamp.
+Also, in July 2016, The Four Fathers released an online EP, Fighting Injustice, in two versions (for the UK and the US), featuring reworkings of three songs from ‘Love and War.’

 ‘Love and War’ is the debut album by Andy Worthington’s band The Four Fathers.
 Featuring ten tracks — seven originals, two covers and a radical reworking of an old folk song — ‘Love and War’ is available to buy, as a CD, for just £7/$11, plus postage and packing (£1.25 in the UK, £2.95 for Europe and £3.65 for the US and the rest of the world).
 Copies can be sent anywhere in the world.